brightzheng100/kubernetes-the-hard-way-on-docker/README.md

 - **[kind](https://github.com/kubernetes-sigs/kind)**
 - **[K3d](https://github.com/rancher/k3d)**

-But, we want a **the hard way** instead of automated way so we can learn more.
+But, we want **the hard way** instead of automated way so we can learn more.

 That's the motivation of this repo and I'll guide you through to: